Skip to content

 • Deaths where a Judicial Inquiry or Public Inquiry will or is likely to take place

-Public investigations or inquest leading to Judicial Review where the findings of Judicial Review have created new precedent or changes to coronial law.
+Public investigations or inquest leading to judicial review where the findings of the judicial review have created new precedent or changes to coronial law

 There may be files where the need for further retention needs to be considered at the end of the specified retention period (for example where there is an ongoing public inquiry and a hold has been put on record deletion).
 In these cases a clear note or marker must be entered onto the retention record detailing those matters that require consideration for longer retention.
 A coroner will review the specified retention period once the retention period is reached, and extend if necessary.